 You can see more simple English articles here.

-Study the power point to get to know this week’s idioms.
-Plant idioms from English Online Inc.
+Study the Powerpoint slides to learn this week’s idioms.
+Canadian Fall Celebrations from English Online Inc.